Dengding-Biopharma/antibodyConcat/README.md

 # antibodyConcat
 The procedure are currently split into parts for easier modification.

+## Installation
+Simply using git clone.

+## Requirements
+    Predfull
+    Rapsearch
+    msslash
+We recommend to install Predfull and msslash by their github's guidance(git clone and install), and install the rapsearch by conda (e.g. conda install rapsearch)

+## usage

 ## I_generateInputReads.py
 As the name said, it selects the input reads from the original input files by parameters.
 You can define the parameters of your splicing by running this code.